 “eritheia” is the Greek word used in place of “selfish” in the above verse.
 It means “placing importance on one’s own private and selfish ends;” Such motives produce strife and contention that threaten the unity of the church.

 The true Christian will always let go of his own importance, (Philippians 2:1-2).
 Identifying and dealing with it however could be tricky because self-importance often masquerades itself as a real need.
 For example, a member of the church who falls ill may blame his busy pastor for not visiting him.

-The only way we can overcome our selfish motives is to look not merely to our own interests, but the interests of others also, (Philippians 2:4).
+The only way we can overcome our selfish motives is to look not merely at our own interests, but the interests of others also, (Philippians 2:4).
 This, however, cannot be done unless we love each other with the love of God, (… Love is not selfish… 1 Corinthians 13:4).
 Jesus did not deserve to die on a cross.
-Even so, he wanted to set us free, so much he chose to end his life on a cross, (Romans 5:6-8).
+Even so, he wanted to set us free, so much that he chose to end his life on a cross, (Romans 5:6-8).
 We too shall sacrifice our own importance and place more value on other people if we love them as Christ loved us.

 Read Philippians 2:3b